SE-UP/RSE-UP/_sources/chapters/python_cli.md

 ```

-Here we added the function save_word_counts that takes a filename of our choise and the list object and saves it in a text file.
-This could also be done in a csv files but a txt file is enough.
+Here we added the function save_word_counts that takes a filename of our choice and the list object and saves it in a text file.
+This could also be done in a csv file but a txt file is enough.

 Now to make our `word_count` function available through CLI we have to call it from within the `main` function.